-Commercial burglary, defined at Penal Code § 459, is the entering of a shop, store; office building, or any other commercial building with the intent to steal and then stealing something.
+Commercial burglary, defined at Penal Code § 459, is the entering of a shop, store; office building, or any other commercial building with the intent to commit petty theft or grand theft.
 This crime is also defined as entering a commercial building with the intent to commit a felony other than stealing the property of another.

 After the passage of Proposition 47, however, on November 1, 2014, much of the same conduct (but not all) that would previously have been characterized as commercial burglary is now defined as shoplifting if the value of the items taken is under $950, as defined under the new § 459.5 (“shoplifting”), which is always a misdemeanor.